 Stipulation(s): David and his descendants must remain faithful to God, walk in covenantal faithfulness, and lead Israel in obedience to the covenantal laws.
 However, there are conditional and unconditional elements to the covenant.
 Despite the kings’ failures, God guaranteed a faithful Davidic king on the throne.
 (Hmmm…I wonder who that could be?!)

-5. The New Covenant: The new covenant is the culmination of God’s saving work in his people.
+The new covenant is the culmination of God’s saving work in his people.
 He promises to make an everlasting covenant with his people in which he will write his law on their hearts, bring complete forgiveness of sin, put his Spirit in them to empower them to love and obey his commands, raise up a faithful Davidic king to rule over them, bring them back into the land to reunify them into one people of God, and cause them to be a light to the nations.
 Wow!

 Scripture: Jeremiah 31:31-34; Ezekiel 36:22-32; Matthew 26:26-29; Luke 22:19-22

 Situation: The new covenant is (explicitly) introduced by the prophets in the context of total failure.
 The kings, the people, and even the religious leaders failed to keep God’s commands.
 It turns out that God’s covenantal people were nothing but covenant-breakers!
 The curses of the covenant came upon them as they were exiled to Babylon.
-But, there, the prophets give us hope—God would one day bring about a new covenant.
+But there, the prophets give us hope—God would one day bring about a new covenant.
 The anticipation of this covenant pushes the story forward into the pages of the New Testament where we are introduced to Jesus, the one who will fulfill all the prophetic promises and bring about blessing for all peoples.

 Stipulation(s): There are no stipulations to this unconditional covenant of grace.
 God both gives the promises and brings them about through the work of his faithful Son Jesus.

 Sign: This could be a big discussion!
 But in Matthew 26:26-29 and Luke 22:19-22, Jesus connects his death to the new exodus/new covenant themes highlighted in Isaiah and Jeremiah.
-While Pentecost activates new covenant themes from Ezekiel 36 and Jeremiah 31.
-So the death and resurrection of Jesus and the outpouring of the Spirit can be seen as signs of the new covenant.
+While Pentecost activates new covenant themes from Ezekiel 36 and Jeremiah 31, so the death and resurrection of Jesus and the outpouring of the Spirit can be seen as signs of the new covenant.

 Do you see now how the covenants progressively build upon one another forming a backbone of sorts to the redemptive storyline?
 God preserved the world through Noah, initiated redemption through Abraham, formed a special people through Israel, promised a shepherd-king through David, and then fulfilled all of his covenantal promises through Jesus.
 With each covenant, God’s promises and plans to save the world through the seed of the woman become clearer and clearer until we finally see that redemption can only come through King Jesus.